 Craftsmen, sales people, and entrepreneurs from other fields began entertaining the idea of making chocolate, realizing that the chocolate monopoly and flavor monotony that we were accustomed to, did not have to be.
 Following the example and business model of a recent U.S. chocolate maker who in late 1999 formed a cooperative with farmers in Central and South America to source his cacao, others set out to obtain the raw material needed and learn the process and art of making chocolate from the bean.
 Small batch chocolate makers had very limited equipment options and had to "rig" together equipment that would suffice to roast, crack, winnow, grind and conche their dried and fermented cacao beans to turn them into chocolate.

-Since the early 2000's, a number of organizations have formed to assist craft chocolate makers, including the Fine Chocolate Industry Association, also known as FCIA.
+Since the early 2000's, a number of organizations have formed to assist confectioner professionals and craft chocolate makers, including the Fine Chocolate Industry Association, known as FCIA.
 To help clarify the difference between small batch chocolate makers and industrial chocolate makers, they use the term "chocolate maker" to refer to those who produce small to medium sized batches of chocolate from fermented and dried cocoa beans, and "chocolate manufacturer" to refer to large companies who produce a broad range of mass marketed chocolate from dried cocoa beans.